joshuafuller/ATAK-Plugin/README.md

 Offical Meshtastic ATAK Plugin for sending CoT to IMeshService in the Meshtastic Android app.

 # Meshtastic Plugin Tool menu
 There is now a Meshtastic Tool menu, it currently is only used for recording Voice Memos.
 Voice memos will record your speech to text then send a Meshtastic text message.
-If users enable "Text to Speech" in preferecnes the message will be read outloud.
+If users enable "Text to Speech" in preferences the message will be read outloud.
 Only English is supported currently.
 The Speech to Text is performed with the Vosk library.

 # Settings
 The plugin currently has the following settings: